 Events.
-In order to deal with pressing issues in global governance, our events bring people together from different perspectives, including diplomats, business professionals, and members of civil society.
-Our events often have an 'afterlife', evolving into teaching activity, publication, or online interaction.
+In order to deal with pressing issues in global governance, our events bring together people from different perspectives, including diplomats, business professionals, and members of civil society.
+We work to make our events more accessible through e-tools that support remote participation.
+Our events often evolve into training activities, publications, or online interaction.

 - Find out more: Events

 Courses.
-We offer postgraduate level academic courses and training workshops on a variety of diplomacy-related topics for diplomats, civil servants, staff of international organisations and NGOs, and students of international relations.
-Combining a highly developed learning methodology with our unique online learning platform, our diplomatic training courses are flexible, personal, interactive and community-building.
-Courses are delivered online, face-to-face and in blended format.
+We offer postgraduate-level academic courses and training workshops on a variety of diplomacy-related topics for diplomats, civil servants, staff of international organisations and NGOs, and students of international relations.
+Combining a highly developed learning methodology with our unique online learning platform, our courses are flexible, personal, interactive, and community-building.
+Courses are delivered online, face-to-face, and in a blended format.

 - Find out more: Courses

 Research.
-We are addressing the limitations of existing policy research through internet-based techniques including crowd-sourcing, trend analysis, and collaborative research.
-Topics include diplomacy of small states, virtual diplomacy, health diplomacy, and environmental diplomacy.
+We build on traditional policy research methods through internet-based techniques including crowd-sourcing, trend analysis, and collaborative research.
+Topics include diplomacy, Internet governance, and online learning.

 - Find out more: Future plans - special focus

 Publications.
-Our publications range from examination of contemporary developments in diplomacy to new analyses of traditional aspects of diplomacy.
-Many of our publications are available online as well as in traditional print format and some have been translated into several languages.
+Our publications range from the examination of contemporary developments in diplomacy to new analyses of its traditional aspects.
+Many of our publications are available online as well as in print format and some have been translated into several languages.
 We also publish DiploNews, a biweekly e-mail newsletter distributed to a mailing list of over 5000 recipients.